RealTimeLogic/Xedge32/doc/source/RMT.rst

           end

           tx:enable()
-          -- release the HW by sending a special RMT symbol tx:transmit(txCfg, { {1,1,1,0} })
+          -- release the HW by sending a special RMT-symbol tx:transmit(txCfg, { {1,1,1,0} })
           if busReset() then return end -- failed
           -- Skip rom, Start temp measurement